What’s your favorite newsletter?

 Every Day is too much!
 Do you have a digest option?

 If you’re getting the free Stock Gumshoe Daily Update, you can choose to instead get just the Weekend Wrapup — that’s our weekend newsletter that shares links to all the articles from the week.
 You’ll miss occasional email commentary, but will get most of our stuff.
-Just open the last email you got from us and click on the “Update Profile/Email Address” link at the bottom.
-Click Submit and we’ll send you an email with a link to use to update your profile — click the link in that email, and you’ll be able to make the change yourself.
-Or Contact Us and we’ll do it for you.
+Contact Us and we’ll change that setting for you.

 What are the Irregulars and Premium Members?
-Why the locked articles?
+Why the blocked articles?

-Stock Gumshoe is supported both by advertising and by paid memberships, the paid/premium members are called the Stock Gumshoe Irregulars and, as thanks for their support, they get access to some content on the site that is only for them — this includes the weekly Friday File commentary, our “Idea of the Month” article each month, and Travis’ comments about his personal portfolio and current list of equities that he owns.
-If you are an Irregular, all content on the site should appear for you as long as you’re logged in (login is at top right of every page).
+Stock Gumshoe is supported both by advertising and by paid memberships, the paid/premium members are called the Stock Gumshoe Irregulars and, as thanks for their support, they get access to some content on the site that is only for them — this includes the weekly Friday File commentary and Travis’ comments about his personal portfolio and current list of equities that he owns.

 How do I cancel my paid membership in the Irregulars

-We are always happy to refund your last payment for any reason, but it is never automatic — you do need to ask us to process the refund.
-Please use the Contact Form to make sure we don’t miss your request (no, you don’t have to call us or sit through a sales pitch — we just need to make sure we get the message).
+We are always happy to refund your most recent payment for any reason, and within 60 days we can usually process a refund directly to your credit card (for refunds of older payments, which are usually prorated for the remaining time on your subscription, we’ll likely have to send you a check), but refunds are not automatic — you do need to ask us to process the refund.
+For refund or cancellation requests, please use the Contact Form to make sure we don’t miss your request (no, you don’t have to call us or sit through a sales pitch — no questions asked, we just need to make sure we get the message).
+The Platinum membership (“lifetime” payment that never renews) is not refundable, so please start with something else if you’re wary of commitment.

 Do you have a trial period or refund for the Stock Gumshoe Irregulars (paid membership)?

-Canceling future renewals through your Amazon Payments or PayPal account or by contacting us directly to cancel recurring credit card orders will work to make sure that you don’t get charged again, but your membership will still be active until the next expiration date unless you request a refund.
+Canceling future renewals through your PayPal account or by contacting us directly to cancel recurring credit card orders will work to make sure that you don’t get charged again, but your membership will still be active until the next expiration date unless you request a refund.

 Do you trade these stocks that you’re writing about?
 Are there rules about Travis buying and selling these stocks?